This post may contain affiliate links. For more information, please see our affiliate policy.

 - 1 pound strawberries hulled and chopped

-- 1/4 cup sugar or to taste (you can use more or less)
+- 1/4 cup granulated sugar or to taste (see note 1)

 - 1 pinch Salt